shaswat2031/MSWD-Fintech-Site/designDatabase.md

 ## **Conclusion**

 This database design captures the essential features of the **SplitEasy** app, such as expense tracking, loan management, payments, and credit scoring.
 The design leverages MongoDB's flexibility to store data in a way that is both scalable and easy to manage.
 This structure can be expanded in the future as more features are added to the application.

-Let me know if you need further modifications or clarification!